By KELLEY SHANNON

 Freedom of Information Foundation of Texas

-Kelley Shannon is executive director of Freedom of Information Foundation of Texas, a nonprofit based in Austin.
-For more information go to https://www.foift.org.
+Kelley Shannon is the executive director of the Freedom of Information Foundation of Texas.
+For more information, visit https://www.foift.org.